-• const struct custom_fixed_length fixed_length (Since 4.08.0) Normally, space in the serialized output is reserved to write the bsize_32 and bsize_64 fields returned by serialize.
+(Since 4.08.0) Normally, space in the serialized output is reserved to write the bsize_32 and bsize_64 fields returned by serialize.
 However, for very short custom blocks, this space can be larger than the data itself!
 As a space optimisation, if serialize always returns the same values for bsize_32 and bsize_64, then these values may be specified in the fixed_length structure, and do not consume space in the serialized output.

-Note: the finalize, compare, hash, serialize and deserialize functions attached to custom block descriptors must never trigger a garbage collection.
+Note: the finalize, compare, hash, serialize and deserialize functions attached to custom block descriptors must never access the OCaml runtime.
 Within these functions, do not call any of the OCaml allocation functions, and do not perform a callback into OCaml code.
 Do not use CAMLparam to register the parameters to these functions, and do not use CAMLreturn to return the result.
+Do not raise exceptions, do not remove global roots, etc.